Elizabeth Zimmermann: Initiatives

 Zimmermann is credited with knitting the first example of an Aran sweater seen in an American magazine (Vogue Knitting).
 (While it may have been the first item knitted, another pattern had been published 2 years previously.)
 The pattern for which Zimmermann knitted the model was published in Vogue Pattern Book in 1958, while a collection of patterns for men's and women's Aran sweaters with matching socks and mittens, entitled "Hand Knits from the Aran Islands," was published in a 1956 issue of Woman's Day.

 According to her posthumously published book The Opinionated Knitter, a yarn-company editor altered Zimmermann's circular knitting instructions for a Fair Isle Yoke pullover after she submitted the sweater, rendering it in the back-and-forth "flat" knitting method that was more popular among American knitters at the time.
 This alteration led Zimmermann to begin to publish her own instructions as free Newsletters to her customers, later transforming these into longer form, titled Wool Gatherings.

 US television

-Zimmermann's PBS knitting series is still available on VHS and DVD.
+Zimmermann's PBS knitting series, Knitting Workshop, is still available on VHS and DVD.
 In one episode, a police officer (and friend of the family) pulled Zimmermann and her husband over for "knitting without a license."
 (Always knitting, she'd even developed the ability to knit while on the back of her husband's motorcycle.)
 In The Opinionated Knitter, Zimmermann's daughter Meg notes that while her mother wanted to call her first book The Opinionated Knitter, her publishers changed it to Knitting Without Tears.
 However, the former perhaps best expresses Zimmermann's knitting philosophy.
 In all her published works (print and video), she encouraged knitters to experiment and develop their own patterns and ideas, letting their latent creativity unfold.